Facilitation as a design act

 CIRTL Network — Inclusive Teaching Scholarship

-The Center for the Integration of Research, Teaching, and Learning produces scholarship on inclusive teaching in graduate and research contexts directly relevant to capacity building in research institutions.
-Particularly useful for understanding how reflective practice and positionality are developed in practitioners over time.
+Scholarship on inclusive teaching in graduate and research contexts directly relevant to capacity building in research institutions.
+Particularly useful for understanding how reflective practice and positionality develop in practitioners over time.

-Helpful when you need evidence that UDL improves outcomes — not just compliance — and when briefing leaders or governance bodies.
-Demonstrates that accessible, inclusive facilitation supports retention, participation, and equity rather than being only a legal or ethical requirement.
+Essential when briefing leaders or governance bodies — demonstrating that accessible, inclusive facilitation supports retention, participation, and equity rather than being only a legal or ethical requirement.
+Provides the evidence base for investment in inclusive design as an outcomes question, not only a compliance one.

 Pillar 04 — Disability Studies and Critical Equity Scholarship